‘A lovely collection of short stories about love, loneliness and spirituality’ Nadiya Hussain, Good Housekeeping

 Leila Aboulela is an award-winning novelist and playwright.
 Her novels, which were all longlisted for the Orange Prize, include The Translator (a New York Times Notable Book of the Year), Minaret and Lyrics Alley.
 Lyrics Alley was also Fiction Winner of the Scottish Book Awards.
 Translated into fourteen languages, Aboulela’s work has received a high profile for its distinctive exploration of identity, migration and Islamic spirituality.
 Aboulela grew up in Khartoum, Sudan, and now lives in Aberdeen.

-‘Elsewhere, Home is a rich and poignant reflection of a Britain built – as ever – from multiple perspectives and starting points.
+‘A rich and poignant reflection of a Britain built as ever from multiple perspectives and starting points.
 Fragile, curious, human voices blend, lose themselves, redefine themselves.
-The emigrant and immigrant experiences have always been part of our storytelling; these beautifully focused tales of Khartoum, Edinburgh, London, Cairo and beyond are a delight.’
+These beautifully focused tales are a delight.'
 A.L.
 Kennedy

 ‘Exquisite fiction.
 There are gems here, elegantly cut, polished and framed.
 Luminous.’
 Fadia Faqir